 Admission Application Deadline

 Questions about your application?
 Contact Candice Chan, Dean of International Admissions at firstname.lastname@example.org.

 At Furman, we treat each applicant as an individual.
 To that end, we've tailored three different application processes to meet each student's particular needs.

 If Furman is your first choice and you are confident that you will attend if admitted, apply Early Decision.
 Furman's Early Decision is binding, meaning that if you are admitted, you agree to withdraw your applications from all other institutions and commit to enroll at Furman.

 Early Action allows you to apply and learn about your admission decision early.
 With Early Action, you're still free to investigate other schools.

 To be considered for Early Action, you must have all materials submitted by November 15.
 This means that your application should be submitted by November 1 with all supplementary application materials arriving by November 15.
-Supplementary materials include your school report, high school transcript, test scores and certificate of finance.
+Supplementary materials include your school report, high school transcript, and test scores.

 If you want to keep your options open and need the most time to complete admission applications, apply Regular Decision.

 - Submit your school report

 Check with your guidance counselor to make sure he or she has completed your School Report.
 The report tells us about the courses and programs offered by your school.
 If you are applying Early Action, your school report must be submitted by November 15.